-Class attendance is mandatory and will count towards your grade.
-Getting to class late or leaving early counts as half an absence.
+Class attendance is mandatory.
 If you have special circumstances that prevents from attending class, you must provide documentation to the dean of students for your absence to be excused.

 Experience shows that students who do not attend classes do not perform well in the midterm and final exams.
 If you miss a class, be sure to consult one of your classmates about the content of the lecture and visit the course area in Canvas to get notes, exercises, assignments, and announcements.